-Standard and Intermotor are proud to introduce a line of variable valve timing (VVT) solenoids and sprockets.
-Scroll down to learn more about our newest product category.
+Standard® and Intermotor® are proud to offer a comprehensive line of variable valve timing (VVT) solenoids and sprockets.
+Scroll down to learn more about how we're providing premium replacements for this high-tech, high-failure category.

 Variable valve timing systems are designed to reduce emissions and maximize engine performance and fuel economy.
 The electro-mechanical system depends on the circulation of engine oil.
 Lack of oil circulation can cause VVT components to fail prematurely.

 Providing a premium quality replacement for this high-tech, high-failure category, Standard® and Intermotor® are proud to introduce a line of variable valve timing solenoids and sprockets.
 With more than 275 SKUs in the line, Standard® and Intermotor® provide comprehensive coverage for the aftermarket.

 Intermotor® offer more

 than 275 SKUs, which

 Irregular oil change